 Yes in some cases.
 Your home insurance may cover water damage to your laptop if it is specifically mentioned in your coverage.
 You may need to check if your policy covers electronics for water damage.
 Most often if your policy covers only permanent fixtures then the laptop damage may not be covered.
 If you had used your laptop for any business purposes then that is another reason for your claim denial.
 You may also need to prove that the water damage was not due to your negligence or ignorance.
 If you left your laptop near an open window during rain then who is to be blamed?

 In case your claim is covered then you may expect the insurer to pay you the current market value.
 This means that they will reimburse you for the depreciated value of the laptop.
-You may pay a deductible too and then it is up to you to decide whether it is worth to claim.
+You may pay a deductible too and then it is up to you to decide whether it is worth claiming.

 Does Home Insurance Cover Water Damage From Rain

 Yes, when it is unexpected and sudden.
 Most home insurance policies cover water damage that is accidental or sudden and this includes rain.
 A heavy downpour is sudden and could cause severe damage.
 However, if the damage was due to poor maintenance and gradual wear & tear of your home then it may not be covered.
 Any negligent action from you may trigger the alarms for the claims adjuster.
-Your insurer may deny your claim citing reasons for maintenance and plumbing issues that were pending since long.
+Your insurer may deny your claim citing reasons for maintenance and plumbing issues that were pending for a long.

-Does Home Insurance Cover Water Damage To Iphone
+Does Home Insurance Cover Water Damage To iPhone

 Yes if you have cover for personal possessions/contents on your home insurance.
 Again if the water damage to your iPhone was due to your negligence then it may not be covered.
 Instead, you may check with your phone insurer as they may have a lower deductible.
 More than likely it may not be worth claiming for your phone on your home insurance and then losing your no-claims discount.
 Another interesting aspect is that Apple may replace your iPhone if it was brand new and less than 12 months.
-This depends on a case by case basis and you may be given a new replacement phone, the first time.
+This depends on a case-by-case basis and you may be given a new replacement phone, the first time.

 Does Home Insurance Cover Water Damage From Ice Dams

 Yes, quite often the water damage may be covered but not the ice dam removal.
 When ice on the roof edge stops melting water to run off, it creates ice dams.
 If the ice dam damages your home then it could be covered as per your policy terms and limits.
 This type of damage can be avoided if you do maintenance on regular basis, especially during winter.
-This would stop any gutter blocks and let the water run off easily.
+This would stop any gutter blocks and let the water runoff easily.

 Does Homeowners Insurance Cover Water Damage From Burst Pipes

-Yes, you may be able to claim for burst pipes on your home insurance policies under certain policy conditions.
+Yes, you may be able to claim burst pipes on your home insurance policies under certain policy conditions.
 You may not leave your home vacant for more than 4 days without any heat.
 And you must also appoint someone to supervise the property daily.
 Else, your claim for burst pipes could be denied.
 Read through your policy documents to check your policy terms and limits for burst pipes.

 Will Homeowners Insurance Cover Water Damage From Leaking Or Broken Pipe